rpashev/vue-journal-app/README.md

 ## General Information
 Journaling is an interest of mine so I was very keen on creating an app that I am passionate about while improving my web development skills.
 CRUD operations are essential for most web applications and I had a great opportunity to practice implementing these features in this single page application.
 It was an amazing learning experience to work on connecting the Vue front end with the Express/Mongo [Backend](https://github.com/rpashev/rest-movie-apps) and making every feature work with error handling.
 This is the most complex [REST API](https://github.com/rpashev/journal-app-REST) that I have built so far and I found myself dealing with plenty of challenges.
-The most challenging project I've built to date.

 ## Challenges